zannath-mubina/primeVideo-clone/README.md

 **Features**

-  Browse popular, trending, and top-rated movies & TV shows Watch trailers using embedded YouTube players via TMDB video keys Beautiful and responsive UI with movie posters and hover effects Smart filtering and dynamic loading using React hooks Fully responsive design suitable for all screen sizes
+Browse popular, trending, and top-rated movies & TV shows.
+Watch trailers using embedded YouTube players via TMDB video keys.
+Beautiful and responsive UI with movie posters and hover effects.
+Smart filtering and dynamic loading using React hooks.
+Fully responsive design suitable for all screen sizes.